 Travel Skincare Step One: When In Doubt Decant

 Travel is already a severe stressor to the skin – so the fewer curveballs you throw at it during transit, the better.
-I decanted my tried-and-true cleansing routine into mini fifteen ml bottles.
-These bottles win because they have pumps, which is convenient, and lockers so you can rest assured they won’t spill in your carry on (inconvenient).
+I decanted my tried-and-true cleansing routine into mini 15ml bottles.
+These bottles from Miniso are winners in my books because they have pumps, which is convenient, and lockers so you can rest assured they won’t spill in your carry on (inconvenient).

 Eye creams invariably come in unnecessarily bulky packaging.
-Is this to make us feel better about forking out $200 for 15mls of the product?
-It’s almost as if nobody has told skincare companies that there is no correlation between the size of a jar and the customer’s ability to read “15mls” on its side.
+I am unsure if this is this to make us feel better about forking out $200 for 15mls of the product.
+If so, somebody, please tell skincare companies that there is no correlation between the size of a jar and the customer’s ability to read “15mls” on its side.

 Putting conspiracies to the back of my mind, I decanted a week’s worth of my precious Chantecaille Nano-Gold eye cream into a clean Mecca sample pot.
 It hurt, but not as much as saying goodbye to it at TSA would have.

 Trave Skincare Step Two: Minis Are Your Friend (For the Most Part)